leny/kcco/README.md

-kcco
+Keep Calm and carry on - A small javascript util library
 ====

-Keep Calm and carry on - A small javascript util library
+Inspired by the small lib Utopia by Lea Verou

+Docs & more soon.